 The visual symptoms of an ocular migraine include:

 These symptoms will occur only in one eye.
 If they occur in both eyes, the patient is likely suffering from a classic migraine or something else altogether.

 Genetics, family history, and environmental factors are thought to play a role in an individual's susceptibility to migraines.
 Research has shown that there are common triggers that may cause any type of migraine:

-If the migraine occurs without a subsequent painful headache, medications may not be required.
-If a patient is suffering from painful headaches, prescription medication can be prescribed to shorten the duration of the headache and manage pain.
+If a migraine occurs without a subsequent painful headache, medications may not be required.
+If a patient is suffering from painful headaches, prescription medication can be prescribed to shorten the duration of a headache and manage pain.